knightsUCF/CarRacing/Log.md

 To observe the next biomes we will need to override the game over state, since we keep losing and restarting the game.

+We should build out a solid core engine with just a steady transform moving of a cube, which represents the player object.
+We don't want to worry about controls yet, just the procedural generation, the graphics, making sure there are no black lines, and then generating the biomes.
+We should keep that code minimalist and clean, and then only work on the car controls.
+We already have the game feel set of the car controls with the camera angle, and the acceleration, and the spring camera.
+So that is something we can work on once we figure out the procedural generation.
+Then later, things like ads can also be assembled as separate systems so don't mix things up.

 # Procedurally Generating on the Fly: IEnumerator CreateGrounds(Vector3 pathPos)